KariHab/KariHab/README.md

 * 💻 Student at 42Quebec (Canada) learning C

-* 🐍 Exploring Python with Harvard University on my spare time
+* 🐍 Learning Python with Harvard University & Udemy

-* 🎮 Discovering game dev on my spare time
+* 🎮 Discovering game dev with Zenva

+* 🧮 Exploring the field of Data Science & Databases with Udemy

 -------------------